Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: PDF Approximation and Error Characterization via PINNs

 where $w_0,w_r \in \mathbb{R}^+$ are the weights, and

 The loss function in Eq.~\eqref{eq:pinn_loss} quantifies the deviation of the true and approximate solutions in terms of the initial condition ($\mathcal{L}_0$) and the infinitesimal variation over space and time ($\mathcal{L}_r$).
+The parameters of $\hat{p}(x,t;\theta)$ are learned by minimizing the loss function, i.e., $\theta^{*} = \arg\min \mathcal{L}.$

+We note that overfitting can arise if the training samples in Eqs.~\eqref{eq:pinn_sub_loss} do not sufficiently cover the domain $\Omega$.
+To address this, we rely on common sampling practices in PINNs (e.g., uniformly sampled \citep{sirignano2018dgm}) along with an adaptive sampling method in \citet{lu2021deepxde} to improve sampling efficiency (see Appendix~\ref{appendix:train_and_results} for details).

-The parameters of $\hat{p}(x,t;\theta)$ are learned by minimizing \; $\theta^{*} = \arg\min \mathcal{L}.$ \begin{assumption} $\hat{p}:\Omega \rightarrow \mathbb{R}$ is assumed to be smooth. \end{assumption} Assumption~\ref{assumption:phat} is present because $\hat{p}$ is trained by the physics-informed loss in Eq.~\eqref{eq:pinn_loss}, in which the second term $\mathcal{L}_r$ requires the computation of the first and second derivatives with respect to time and space, respectively.
+\begin{assumption} $\hat{p}:\Omega \rightarrow \mathbb{R}$ is assumed to be smooth. \end{assumption} Assumption~\ref{assumption:phat} is present because $\hat{p}$ is trained by the physics-informed loss in Eq.~\eqref{eq:pinn_loss}, in which the second term $\mathcal{L}_r$ requires the computation of the first and second derivatives with respect to time and space, respectively.
 To satisfy Assumption~\ref{assumption:phat}, smooth activation functions (e.g., $\mathrm{Tanh}$ and $\mathrm{Softplus}$) can be used in the architecture of $\hat{p}(x,t;\theta)$.
-For instance, this assumption is satisfied by a fully connected NN with smooth activation functions.

-The weights $w_{0}$ and $w_r$ in Eq.~\ref{eq:pinn_loss} determine the relative importance of the system's initial condition and evolution, which are chosen manually in standard PINNs research (e.g. $w_0=w_r=1$).
-Although the weight association may affect convergence rate, \citeauthor{shin2020convergence,mishra2023estimates} justify the theoretical convergence of PINNs output to the true solution as the loss is minimized.
+While \(\hat{p}\) here is real-valued, one can further ensure \(\hat{p}\ge 0\) using non-negative activation functions (e.g., exponent or squared) for the last layer.

+The weights \(w_0\) and \(w_r\) in Eq.~\ref{eq:pinn_loss} balance the initial-condition and PDE-residual terms.
+Although tuning these weights can affect the speed of convergence in practice, the training convergence does not rely on finding optimal weights \citep{shin2020convergence,mishra2023estimates}.

 We emphasize that this method of training requires only the initial PDF $p_0(x)$ and differential operator $\mathcal{D}$, allowing loss evaluation on unlimited space-time samples.
 This key distinction sets PINNs apart from data-driven learning, which relies on (limited) data of (unavailable) true solution $p$.